 SGDSB Waste Disposal Process:

-Click here for the SGDSB Hazardous Waste Disposal Form.
+Click here for the SGDSB Hazardous Waste Disposal Form (.PDF).
 Please print it and

 In order to deal with the pickup of hazardous waste products from your school, The Plant Department requires the following steps to be followed:

 - Fill in the SGDSB Waste Disposal Request Form – Available in the Plant Department link shown above.

 - Detailed inventory list must be identified of each item to be picked up

 - Send the completed SGDSB Waste Disposal Request Form electronically to firstname.lastname@example.org

 - Waste Disposal Form submission deadline is the third Monday in June